bartholomews/discogs4s/README.md

     client.users.getSimpleUserProfile(Username("_.bartholomews"))
 ```

-This client will sign by default with consumer key/secret, so you can benefit
+This client will sign by default with consumer key/secret:
-from higher rate limiting.
+you cannot make authenticated requests, but you can benefit from higher rate limiting.

 ### Personal access token